stephengacheru/usehover.github.io/index.md

 ## Introduction

 Hover is an Android SDK which allows an Android app to use supported Mobile Money wallets to pay for goods and services in-app.
 A developer can initiate a payment when a User presses a button or takes another action, or can create a subscription.
-Hover will deal with initiating the transaction, including getting the user's PIN, and returning the confirmation back to the app.
+Hover will deal with initiating the transaction, including getting the user's permission, and returning the confirmation back to the app.
 This means that apps can treat a Mobile Money payment just as they would a credit card payment.

 ## Installing the SDK